 Why take this course?

-- Master the fundamentals of compositing for visual effects
+- Study at home online to master the fundamentals of compositing visual effects

-- Brush up your foundation skills with a free online primer before you start
+- Brush up your foundation skills with a free online primer course before the course begins

-- Access industry advice and support from our Relationship Manager
+- Access industry advice and support from our team of experts

 Who is this course for?

-- If you're passionate about a career in this exciting industry
+- If you're passionate about a career in this creative industry

-- Students and graduate 3D Artists preparing for the job market
+- Students and graduate VFX artists preparing for the job market

 - Online, mentored – Average 10 hours a week